KevinCL16/DSDBench/README.md

 # 🔎 Citation <a name="citation"></a>

-If DSDBench-Open is helpful in your research, please cite our work using the following BibTeX entry:
+If DSDBench is helpful in your research, please cite our work using the following BibTeX entry:

 ```bibtex
 @article{your2024dsdbench,